Septias/bachelor-thesis/main.typ

       \
     ],
   )
   #align(center)[
     #set par(justify: true)
     #pad(x: 15pt, top: 10pt, bottom: 20pt)[
       = Abstract
       Nix is a cross-platform package manager for Linux and MacOS focusing on reproducibility and security.
-Unlike other package managers, Nix uses a functional programming language to build packages, configure systems, and perform all kinds of metaprogramming.
+Unlike other package managers, Nix uses a functional programming language to build packages, configure systems, and perform all kinds of meta programming.
 Even though Nix and NixOS have found great adoption in recent years, the Nix language still lacks common developer support in language servers, documentation, and type inference, making it a burden to write even simple scripts.
 My contribution is a parser for Nix written in Rust and a language server that provides type inference for the language.
     ]
   ]
 ]

 #set page(
   header: align(
     right,